jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 These articles may talk about *input* and *output* parameters.

 Input seems what's *read*.
 Output seems what's *written*.
-But perhaps also in the context of the containment structure: input seems *read* on the *inside*.
+But perhaps also in the context of the containment struct`ure: input seems *read* on the *inside*.
 Output seems *written* on the *inside*.
 But *read* on the *outside*!
 So the terms *input and output* do not seem to map neatly to *reading and writing*, but seem quite dependent on context in a containment structure: inside or outside.

 Another thing slightly open to interpretation might be, that reading/writing parameters may involve the direct value or object reference of a parameter, not so much the things deeper in the containment structure.

 ### By Value

 A parameter is __By Value__, if you can only publicly read or write the value of the object.

-`<< clone >>`

-Or clone the values of an object up until a certain depth.

 Passing a parameter by value means, that the input or output is *copied* to or from the parameter object.